eelx001/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 # 0x13.
 JavaScript - Objects, Scopes and Closures
-In this second Holberton JavaScript project I dived into the infamously fun aspects of the language - scope, closures and `this`.
+In this second Alx-Holberton JavaScript project I dived into the infamously fun aspects of the language - scope, closures and `this`.
 I practiced working with objects and ES6-style classes.

 # Resources🏗️
 ### Read or watch: